MarcusKamen/Language-Data-AI-Project/README.md

 4. wrongstars.csv - File is not formatted well to search for first sentence and pull cleaned information
 5. nostartdata.csv - File does not have necessary starter information to be considered (e.g. it is a translation)

+Interestingly, google search fails on this:
+Hyacinth,George A. Birmingham